 Critics of Capitalism

-In this module, you study some of the most important critics of politics and the economy in capitalist societies.
-You'll explore issues such as capitalist oppression, the nature of work, the corruption of music and art by 'big business', vanity and alienation, exploitation, and capitalism's alleged continuing imperialist machinations, as well as exploring alternatives to capitalism.
+Study some of the most important critics of capitalist societies.
+You'll explore issues such as capitalist oppression, exploitation and the corruption of music and art.

 Medicine and Modern War

 You’ll explore the experiences of patients, practitioners and policymakers in the period between the Crimean War (1850s) and the Falklands War (1980s).

 Gandhi to Mandela: the Rise and Fall of Apartheid in South Africa